 1. What is Bentoism?

-A common symbol of self-interest today is the “hockey stick” graph.
-A chart where whatever we want (money, power, influence) is growing so fast the line goes up and to the right.
+The fundamentals of Bentoism A common symbol of our view of self-interest today is the “hockey stick” graph.
+A chart where whatever we want (money, influence, prestige) is growing so fast the line goes up and to the right.
 This, we think, is life’s best-case scenario.

 But this idea of success is just a sliver of what’s out there.
 When we take a step back, the bigger picture starts to emerge.

-Our self-interest doesn’t stop with us right now.
+Our self-interest doesn’t stop with me right now.
 It extends in both directions.

 The X-axis of time extends from now into the future.
-And the Y-axis of our self-interest goes from me to us.
+The Y-axis of our self-interest goes from me to us.
 As our self-interest grows, so do our responsibilities.

 This wider view of our self-interest includes what we want right now.
 But other rational perspectives are here too.
 Our future selves.
 The people we care about.
 The future of our children and everybody else’s children too.